raspberrypilearning/getting-started-with-minecraft-pi/worksheet.md

 ### Networked game

-If multiple people connect Raspberry Pis to a local network they can join the same Minecraft world and play together.
+If multiple people connect Raspberry Pis to a local network, they can join the same Minecraft world and play together.
 Players can see each other in the Minecraft world.

 ### API reference